 Reprinted by permission from Donna Ferber from her October 24, 2015, blog article titled “Do you Believe in Magic”.

 Donna F. Ferber, LPC, LADC is a psychotherapist in private practice in Farmington, CT since 1986.
 This article is adapted from her first book, From Ex-Wife to Exceptional Life: A Woman’s Journey through Divorce, which is now available in Kindle format for $9.99 as well as in paperback.
-To read more about the author and her work, please visit her website.
+More about the author and her work.

 Guest Contributor Donna F. Ferber, LPC, LADC